systemsecologygroup/CoralZooxProjection/READMe.md

 The model includes the process of bleaching (i.e. the expulsion of algae by the corals when the enviromenta temperature hits a certain threshold), which is parameterised according to literature data (listed in `S-density-bleaching.pdf`).

 The results of the simulation are saved in folders, corresponding to the different scenarios, e.g. `Results/RCP26/`.
 These folders must be created prior to running the code.

+# Relevant references

+P. Abrams, H. Matsuda, and Y. Harada.
+Evolutionarily unstable fitness maxima and stable fitness minima of continuous traits. *Evolutionary Ecology*, **7**:465–487, 1993.

+A. Merico, J. Bruggeman, and K. Wirtz.
+A trait-based approach for downscaling complexity in plankton ecosystem models. *Ecological Modelling*, **220**:3001–3010, 2009.

+N. A. Raharinirina, G. Brandt, and A. Merico.
+A trait-based model for describing the adaptive dynamics of coral-algae symbiosis. *Frontiers in Ecology and Evolution*, **5**:31, 2017.